-How To Invest in Environmental, Social, and Governance (ESG) Stocks
+ESG Stocks: How To Invest in Sustainable Stocks in 2022

-If you are ready to invest responsibly but aren’t sure where to find good environmental, social, or governance stocks, you’ve come to the right place.
+If you are ready to invest in sustainable companies but aren’t sure where to find environmental, social, or governance (ESG) stocks, you’ve come to the right place.

 What are ESG stocks?

 ESG stands for environmental, social, and governance.
 ESG investing adds factors like greenhouse gas emissions to financial metrics such as revenues or profits.
 It is also called socially responsible investing (SRI), sustainable investing, and impact investing.

 ESG investing channels money to companies with better environmental, social, and governance standards.
 By picking ESG stocks, you can support responsible companies without incurring fund management fees.